truan-wang/dart-epub-http/README.md

   - read/write epub file on remote server throw http
   - read/write a directory as an epub file
   - read/write an epub file
-  - read an epub file
+  - read an epub file in memory
+  - read/write epub file use custom method

 ## Features